The policy of Belgium within the EU

 © Shutterstock

-Trade is the lifeblood of our country.
-More than 80% of our GDP comes from our exports to other countries.
-As a small, open economy, Belgium therefore has every interest in ensuring the smooth flow of international trade and investment.
-A dynamic trade policy that eliminates trade barriers, creates a level playing field for our firms and promotes universal values is essential for Belgium.
-The five most important objectives are the following:
+Trade is one of the main sources of our country's wealth and prosperity.
+To illustrate, Belgian exports account for more than 90% of our GDP, and one in three jobs in Belgium depend on exports.
+As a small, open economy, Belgium therefore has every interest in ensuring smooth international trade and investment flows.
+A dynamic trade policy that eliminates trade barriers, creates a level playing field for our companies, contributes to the green and digital transformation, and promotes universal values such as human rights is essential for Belgium.
+Some key trade policy objectives are:

-• opening up external markets to foster growth and job creation,
+• to open up external markets to foster growth and job creation, in Belgium and elsewhere;

-• integrating developing countries into the global trading system,
+• to integrate developing countries into the global trading system;

-• supporting sustainable growth, with respect for environmental and social standards.
+• to support sustainable growth with respect for environmental and social standards;

 Objectives for Belgium